 - Don’t underestimate the importance of visuals.

-- It – even if it has four pages!
+- It takes time to build a good site – even if it has four pages!

 - Baby steps – in the right direction.